Cazzar/Cazzar.github.io/_posts/2014-09-22-objectholder-a-simple-run-through.md

 public static final Block jukebox = null;
 {% endhighlight %}

-__Pro-tip:__ The initialisation of the field is done so the java compiler does not complain, but it is set by FML in the runtime.
+__Pro-tip:__ The initialization of the field is done so the java compiler does not complain, but it is set by FML in the run-time.
 {: .notice}

 ### Class and Field level